National Poetry Library: History and future plans

 Poet Philip Larkin was a vocal supporter.
 He wrote "The Poetry Library is one of the occasional pure flowerings of the imagination for which the English are so seldom given credit".
 Poet Laureate Andrew Motion echoes Larkin's sentiments: "The most extraordinary thing, is the fact that it exists at all.
 As Larkin said, it's the kind of thing that you don't expect England to do.
 It flies in the face of the way we generally run things, ie neglect things.
 I used it a lot when I was doing the Here to Eternity anthology.
 The stock is extremely good and very catholic – and the ancillary services, such as quote-checking, are wonderful."

+The library has a bronze bust of Dylan Thomas by Hugh Oloff de Wet.